berndbausch/Devstack-Kubernetes/deploy-apps.md

 --------------------

 By default, Cinder volumes can only be attached to one OpenStack instance.
-Right now, the PVC is attached to *worker1*.
+Right now, the volume that implements the PVC is only attached to *worker1*.

 This section explores **pods on multiple nodes sharing a volume**, and what changes are necessary for this to work.
 We will: